Ephraim-usc/egrm/README.rst

     trees2mtmrca [--input INPUT] [--output OUTPUT]

-Where INPUT is the tree sequence file prefix (so that the full name should be "INPUT.trees").

-And OUTPUT is the output file prefix.
+Where INPUT is the tree sequence file prefix (so that the full name should be "INPUT.trees"), and OUTPUT is the output file prefix.

 Optional parameters:

     [--c_extension] or [--c]

 This specifies whether to use the C exntension model to accelerate the algorithm.
 Usually this makes it ~10 times faster.
 Recommended whenever the C environment is available.

+    [--skip_first_tree] or [--sft]

+This option skips the first tree in the tree sequence.
+This is often useful because RELATE and some other tools always output tree sequences from 0bp, even when the genotype data starts from within the chromosome.

+    [--run_var] or [--var]

+This option is only for trees2egrm, not trees2mtmrca.
+With this option turned on, the algorithm will output the varGRM in addition to eGRM, while roughly doubling the compuation time.

+    [--left LEFT] [--right RIGHT]

+The leftmost and rightmost positions (in bp) between which the eGRM or mTMRCA is computed.

+    [--rlim RLIM] [--alim ALIM]

+This option is only for trees2egrm, not trees2mtmrca.
+RLIM and ALIM are the most recent and most ancient times (in generations) between which the eGRM is computed.

 Python Functions